 The estate was the home of the Crosse family who lived here until the house was destroyed by fire in 1894.
-Discover how the fire started and find out where the house used to stand on one of our eye opener tours.

-Learn more about Andrew Crosse, Fyne Court's most famous resident, known as 'The Thunder and Lightning Man' by the locals.
+In our information room, you can learn more about Andrew Crosse, Fyne Court's most famous resident, known as 'The Thunder and Lightning Man' by the locals.

 Most of our places run the Gift Aid on Entry scheme at their admission points.
 Under this scheme, if you're not a member you have the choice of two entry tickets: